Immune globulin-ifas (Intravenous)

 Uses for immune globulin-ifas

 Immune globulin-ifas injection contains antibodies that make your immune system stronger.
 It is used for patients who have primary humoral immunodeficiency (PI), including congenital agammaglobulinemia, common variable immunodeficiency, X-linked agammaglobulinemia, Wiskott-Aldrich syndrome, and other severe combined immune system problems.
-It is also used to raise your platelet counts to control or prevent bleeding in adult patients with chronic immune thrombocytopenia (ITP).
+It is also used to raise your platelet counts to control or prevent bleeding in patients with chronic immune thrombocytopenia (ITP).
+Immune globulin-ifas is also used to improve nerve and muscle problems in patients with chronic inflammatory demyelinating polyneuropathy (CIDP).

 Immune globulin-ifas is to be given only by or under the supervision of your doctor.